 The women gathered scholars and popular bloggers to put together a collection of essays aimed at a “black feminist investigation into constructions of race, gender, spirituality, and southern identity.”

-And in honor of “Bey Day,” The Lemonade Reader will be the focus of a panel discussion on Sept.
-4, 2019, from 6:30 p.m. to 8 p.m. at the School of Education, Health, and Human Performance Alumni Center at 86 Wentworth St. The event is free and open to the public.
+The Lemonade Reader will be the focus of a panel discussion on Feb.
+26, 2020, from 6 p.m. at the School of Education, Health, and Human Performance Alumni Center at 86 Wentworth St. The event is free and open to the public.
 The panel will include Martin, Brooks, Regina Bradley, assistant professor of English and African Diaspora Studies at Kennesaw State University, and Birgitta Johnson, associate professor of ethnomusicology at the University of South Carolina.
-A reception will follow the panel discussion.
 The event is sponsored by the College of Charleston African American Studies Program, Avery Research Center for African American History and Culture, Women’s and Gender Studies Program, and the Black Women’s Caucus.

 “Black women and popular culture are a hot topic — it’s important to consider those two subjects together.
 It can produce a lot of scholarship, theory and work,” says Martin.
 “This particular visual album marks a transitional moment in Beyoncé’s career.
 It showcases her political leanings.
 She is unapologetically embracing her black identity, but not just that, she’s focused on black women’s traditions, particularly in the South.
 Traditions of healing and traditions of spirituality.
 That’s not something we’ve really seen from a pop icon.”